hanxd/rooter19076/README.md

 Use 'make menuconfig' to select the Target and router model you want and then run 'make V=s' to build the image.

+See buildocs.pdf for details of how to create the build system and make images.